Samuel Grauer’s Home Page

 - Turbulent particle-laden flows

-I earned a PhD from the University of Waterloo in 2018 and a BSc in Mechanical Engineering from the href="http://umanitoba.ca/">University of Manitoba in 2014.
+I earned a PhD from the University of Waterloo in 2018 and a BSc from the University of Manitoba in 2014.
 From 2018 to 2020, I was a postdoctoral fellow in the Ben T. Zinn Combustion Laboratory at Georgia Tech.

 Curriculum Vitae – You can find a copy of my CV here.